erichs/composure/README.md

 ## What is composure?

-**Composure aims to help you code shell function with ease and confidence.**
+**Composure aims to help you code shell functions with ease and confidence.**

 Put composure.sh where it makes sense in your system, and execute it to install.